This Is Why Disney Park Tickets Are So Expensive

 In February 2020, Disneyland, in Anaheim, California, raised prices on its one-day park tickets about 5 percent.
 This price increase is particularly significant because it’s the first time Disneyland price tickets have crossed the $200 mark.
 While prices vary depending on the day, on a super high-demand day, you can now pay as much as $209 for a one-day park-hopper ticket (a ticket that lets you visit Disneyland and California Adventure in the same day).
 Sure, a price increase does make sense since Disneyland recently debuted its biggest-ever expansion, the Star Wars-themed Galaxy’s Edge, but still, $200 seems steep for a single day.
-If you want to save some money after paying a fortune for a park ticket, here are some things you can get for free at Disney World.

 So why are the tickets getting so expensive?
 Disney isn’t hurting for money, with a net income in 2019 of $10.44 billion.
 But here are some reasons why:

 When Walt Disney World opened in Orlando in 1971, a daily pass cost $3.50, the Washington Post reports.
 But the theme park has come a long way since just having a marching band parade down Main Street USA.